paspao/simple_rsa_encrypt/README.md

 # simple\_rsa\_encrypt

-This module provides access to RSA public-key routines from OpenSSL.
+This module provides access to RSA public-key encryption and to RSA private-encryption from OpenSSL.

-Support is limited to RSAES-OAEP and encryption with a public key, decryption with a private key.

-## Install
+## Build

 	node-gyp clean && node-gyp configure && node-gyp -v build